clhenrick/clhenrick.io/content/blog/2024-09-01-color-experiments-with-oklch.md

 You may have noticed that the hue values in the LCH swatches were adjusted slightly.
 Hues don't map evenly between HSL and LCH, so a hue of 300 degrees in HSL will produce a vivid magenta while in LCH 300 is a little more on the violet side.

+{%- set calloutContentOklch %}
-> **Minor detail**: The use of the CSS `oklch()` function instead of the regular `lch()` function means that we are using an updated version of the LCH color model that contains some corrections to the original.
+The use of the CSS `oklch()` function instead of the regular `lch()` function means that we are using an updated version of the LCH color model that contains some corrections to the original.
 In CSS Color Modules 4 we can use either `oklch` or `lch`, but it seems more reasonable to prefer `oklch` for most use cases in order to benefit from the improved upon implementation.

-> **Quick FYI**: The `oklch` function in CSS has a baseline of "newly available", meaning that it is available in all up to date browsers.
-Even so, it's probably worth using the CSS `@supports` to detect that it's available before using it, especially if you know people viewing your site might be on an older device or browser that isn't up to date.
+{%- endset %}
+{{ callout("OKLCH vs LCH", calloutContentOklch) }}

 <!-- TODO: keep this paragraph?
 It's saying the same thing that was previously mentioned -->
 <!-- When researching LCH I was surprised to learn that the LCH color space is similar to the [Lab color space](#)(TODO: link), which I had used previously when creating multi hue color gradients to avoid the dreaded middle gray dead zone that is common when creating linear gradients using RGB and HSL.
 LCH and Lab use the same color model, while LCH allows for specifying the desired color using polar color coordinates instead of cartesian (TODO: or is it the other way around?).
 This makes LCH a little more intuitive to use from a designer's perspective. -->